 If all of that feels intimidating, we understand.
 Greenbox Capital has been in business for over 6 years and we consider ourselves an alternative lender.
 Why?
 Because we specialize in funding options for small- and medium-sized businesses that average a minimum of $7,500 in revenue for the previous three months.

-Sure, we still require some documentation, but Greenbox Capital is unlike traditional lending institutions.
+Sure, we still require some documentation, but Greenbox Capital small business funding is unlike traditional lending institutions.
 We accept all business loan applications for companies that have been in operation for at least five months.

 Our loan structure is simple and straightforward, and our application process takes only a minute.
 And unlike many other lenders, we don’t charge an application fee or an origination fee.
 Our fees include only the cost to set you up on our platform!
 Apply today or contact us to find out more about our fee structure.